Herbert Greenfield: Legislature and cabinet

 UFA members also objected to the concept of a caucus, in which MLAs from one party debate policy behind closed doors.
 They believed that the role of an MLA was to represent the views of his or her constituents directly on the floor of the Legislature.
 This belief too proved problematic to the government.
 The Dairyman's Act had been adopted by the Liberal government to provide low-interest loans to dairy farmers.
 It was unpopular among farmers, and Greenfield's government aimed to amend it.
-Many UFA backbenchers, however, wanted to see it repealed all together, but because of their objection to caucus discussions Greenfield was not aware of this by the time his amendments came to the floor of the legislature.
+Many UFA backbenchers, however, wanted to see it repealed altogether, but because of their objection to caucus discussions Greenfield was not aware of this by the time his amendments came to the floor of the legislature.
 They passed through the house with little debate, until just after third reading, when one of the backbenchers rose to ask if the time had come to speak against the bill.
 Brownlee suggested that, in view of the legislators' inexperience with parliamentary procedure, the legislature consider the motion to adopt the bill on third reading as not yet having passed, that debate might ensue.
 This suggestion adopted, several UFA members attacked the Act.
 They were joined in this by the Liberals, despite the fact that it was a Liberal act that had been co-authored by Boyle.
 In the end, the bill passed only by virtue of the support of the four Labour members.

 More trouble with the legislature struck Greenfield in August 1922, during a special session called for the purpose of passing enabling legislation for a provincial wheat board.
 The session lasted only a week, and on August 31 the only item of business that remained was the members' pay for the session.
 The government was proposing $100 per member, but some MLAs complained that this was insufficient in light of the long travel times between Edmonton and their constituencies.
 Greenfield, lacking the counsel of the vacationing Brownlee and wanting to avoid trouble, proposed upping the amount to $200.
 Independent MLA Robert Pearson proposed increasing it once again, to $250, to match what their counterparts in Saskatchewan had received.
 This suggestion was carried.
 While Greenfield had hardly been the driving force behind the increases, he had facilitated them and had been blind to the appearance of paying MLAs more for six afternoons of work than some farmers were able to earn in a year.
 The grassroots of his own party condemned the move, all the more so when the wheat board that had been the purpose of the special session failed to come to fruition.